 LinkedIn has used Glint’s tools in its own organization.
 And it has stated that the hands-on experience that it has of the employee engagement firm has been huge.
 The representative at LinkedIn claimed that Glint has uncovered a modern HR best practice that every company should implement.
 This includes regularly gathering employee feedback on work, culture, and leadership.
 Such feedback gives leaders the tools they need to translate those insights into actions.

 Through the combined offerings of both the companies, the employee management process is going to be streamlined.
 The process would involve translating the specific feedback a manager gets from their employees on Glint into a LinkedIn learning experience.
 It would be focused on the topics that will help them improve, thus making the feedback much more actionable.

 Further Proceedings of the Acquisition

-Glint will operate as a team within LinkedIn so that they can maintain and accelerate business momentum.
-Executives from both companies highlight the synergies in corporate culture and product as they move forward with merged workforce.
+Glint and LinkedIn will work together as a team with the aim of accelerating business growth.
+Executives from both companies highlight the synergies in corporate culture and product as they move forward with the merged workforce.

 Glint CEO and founder Jim Barnett will report to Daniel Shapero.
-All other Glint executives will continue to report to Jim except for HR, finance, information security, and legal, who will join the functional teams at LinkedIn.
-Over the next 12-18 months, they plan to functionally integrate the teams within LinkedIn.
+The HR, information security, finance, and legal team will join the functional teams at LinkedIn while other Glint executives will continue to report to Jim.
+They plan to functionally integrate the teams within LinkedIn over the next 12-18 months.

 Recently LinkedIn also launched Talent Insights, an analytics tool for talent.
 The platform works as a self-serve data graph which utilizes LinkedIn data to enable HR personnel to benchmark where talent is being unrecalled.